-Kent State faculty have experience researching the status quo of the world’s political economy and how it engenders uneven development, violence, environmental abuse, and other concerns.
+Kent State faculty have experience researching the status quo of the world’s political and economic systems and how they engender uneven development, violence, environmental abuse, and other concerns.
 Our scholarship has included issues of national identity, geopolitical imaginaries, segregation, and diasporas.
-We also research the intersection of violence and memory from a geographic perspective and have hosted research conferences including Race, Ethnicity, and Place and the International Society of Landscape, Place and Material Culture.
-Faculty also maintain a connection with the May 4 Visitors Center on campus, which commemorates the May 4, 1970, shootings of peacefully protesting students.
+We also research the intersection of violence and memory from a geographic perspective and have hosted research conferences including Race, Ethnicity, and Place and the International Society of Landscape, Place, and Material Culture.
+Faculty also maintain a connection with the May 4 Visitors Center on campus, which commemorates the May 4, 1970 shootings of peacefully protesting students.

 Research here pertains to the intersection of hazards and health, using various geospatial approaches, including GIS and remote sensing, to work at the scale of intervention.
 Our work includes programming, analysis, visualization, and applications connected to natural hazards, urban ecology, and public health.
 We actively develop and implement new methods on spatiotemporal-social network analysis/modeling/simulation for different application domains such as crime, economic development, disaster response, land use, migration, public health, sustainable communities, and urban planning as well as work on the analysis of social networks in a more qualitative fashion.